Meet our team.

 In her free time, she enjoys spending time with friends and family.
 She has 2 dogs who she loves to take for walks and play with.
 She also enjoys being outside, going for hikes and playing soccer.

 She is excited to join Legacy Rehab’s multidisciplinary clinic and learn more about different disciplines offered and work as a team.
-She is also excited to starting her career within a rehab setting and supporting clients through their rehab journey.
+She is also excited to start her career in a rehab setting and supporting clients through their rehab journey.

 Let’s get started on your recovery.